spawnfest/ddmin/README.md

                 end
               end.

-During execution ddmin applies `TestFun` to each delta and checks for the smallest input.
+During execution ddmin applies `TestFun` to each delta seeking for the smallest failing input.
 Furthermore, ddmin resizes the chunks in case it cannot find a smaller failing test case.
 In the worst case almost all combination of chunks will be exercised but in the best case the overall complexity is that of a binary search.